lorinbaum/lorinbaum.github.io/posts/Towards spirit stream.md

-Stream of consciousness repeats patterns from chaotic and far-reaching to filtered and coherent knowledge to actionable stories
+Stream of consciousness repeats patterns from chaotic and far-reaching to filtered and coherent knowledge to actionable, linearized and accessible stories

-In writing, graphs, images, products and the tools to build them in progress in memory
+In writing, graphs, images, products and the tools to build them in progress from memory

-Large vocabulary is deceptive
-Hard is simplification

 Share the process in truth to
 test, be surprised, dance, reproduce, join the cutting edge, offer, cohere, support, punish